resmushit/wordpress-plugin/readme.txt

 1. The simple interface

 == Changelog ==
+= 1.0.1 =
+Release date March 12, 2024
+* Fix: A PHP Notice was displayed in the logs for certain settings;
+* Tweak: Updated the settings page and added a "Support Us" button.

 = 1.0.0 =
 Release date February 22, 2024
 * New: The plugin settings have been moved to the "Settings" menu and the layout has been updated;